solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 ### Checklist

 -   Understand the OSI model and how it can help troubleshoot issues
+-   Start at the bottom of the OSI model and work your way up
 -   Network connectivity issues can exist anywhere between client and server
 -   Be sure a clear plan of attack has been developed for resolving